drunkard/ceph-readable-doc/html/_sources/dev/mon-bootstrap.rst.txt

      mon initial members = foo, bar, baz

-The monitors can then be initialized by providing the other pieces of information (they keyring, cluster fsid, and a way of determining their own address).
+The monitors can then be initialized by providing the other pieces of information (the keyring, cluster fsid, and a way of determining their own address).
 For example::

      ceph-mon --mkfs -i <name> --mon-initial-hosts 'foo,bar,baz' --keyring <initial_keyring> --public-addr <ip>